Gather the Parts

-- Left encoder cable — other end is firmly plugged into encoder sensor.
+- Left encoder cable — the other end is plugged firmly into the encoder sensor.

-- Right encoder cable — other end is firmly plugged into encoder sensor.
+- Right encoder cable — the other end is plugged firmly into the encoder sensor.

 - Both 20 k-ohm resistors — if you trimmed them, make sure the leads are still long enough to sit all the way down in the socket for a good electrical connection.